Bicycle wheel: 27.5 inch / ISO 584 mm

 27.5-inch mountain bike wheels (which some also refer to as 650B use a rim that has a diameter of 584 mm (23.0″) with wide, knobby tires (≈27.5 ⋅ 2.3 / ISO 58-584) are approximately the midway point between the 26-inch (ISO-559mm) and the 29-inch (ISO-622mm) standards.
 They carry some of the advantages of both formats, with a smoother ride than a 26-inch wheel and more stiffness and durability than a 29″ wheel.

 29 inch / ISO 622 mm

 "29-inch wheels", which also conform to the popular 700C (622 mm diameter clincher) wheel standard are becoming more popular for not only cyclocross bikes but also cross-country mountain bikes.
-Their rim diameter of 622 mm is identical to most road, hybrid, and touring bicycle wheels, but they are typically reinforced for greater durability in off-road riding.
+Their rim diameter of 622 mm is identical to most road, hybrid, and touring bicycle wheels, but they are typically reinforced for greater durability in off-road riding and wider to accommodate significantly wider tires.
 The average 29-inch mountain bike tire is ISO 59-622 - corresponding to an outside diameter of about 29.15 in.